The project is demolishing structures on the Edmonton Spectrum property (formerly known as the Northlands Park Racetrack & Casino).

 No, the demolition work will not impact the pool as it is anticipated to begin after the pool has closed for the 2025 outdoor pool season, and is expected to be completed before the pool reopens for the 2026 season.

-The Edmonton Exhibition Lands is redeveloping more than 80 hectares (200 acres) of centrally located land that will provide opportunities for Edmontonians to live, work and play in new ways, only minutes from downtown and easily accessible by multiple modes of transportation.
+The Edmonton Exhibition Lands is developing more than 80 hectares (200 acres) of centrally located land that will provide opportunities for Edmontonians to live, work and play in new ways, only minutes from downtown and easily accessible by multiple modes of transportation.